 It only takes one late agent or a few no-shows for your contact center to go haywire.
 Phones are ringing constantly.
 Your inbox is full.
-Live chat and phone queues are getting longer and longer.
-When your agents answer, customers are already annoyed because they had to wait so long.
+Live chat and phone queues get longer and longer.
+By the time your agents answer, customers are already annoyed because they had to wait so long.
 And, you’ve only got two agents in their seats taking requests.

 1. Review your old policies.

-There are a ton of reasons why you have issues with lateness and no-shows on your staff.
-To lower absenteeism, reckon with this and admit it can’t be fixed with surface solutions, and it can’t be ignored.
+There are tons of reasons you have issues with late agents and no-shows in your call center.
+To lower absenteeism, reckon with this and admit you can’t fix absenteeism with surface solutions.
+And you can’t ignore it, either.

-Consider simplicity when setting your standards.
-Introduce your team to clear reporting structures, so your employees understand what absences are excused and which aren’t.
-What are the guidelines for short-term and long-term illness leave, or maternity, paternity, or unpaid leave?
+Think simplicity when you set standards.
+Create guidelines so your employees know what absences are excused and which aren’t.
+What are the policies for short-term and long-term, maternity, paternity, or unpaid leave?

 3. Offer incentives tied to attendance.

 Help your employees care more about their attendance by tying incentives to attendance.
-This isn’t everything, and often is perceived as a surface-level solution.
-But, incentivizing your employees to come to work on time is one of the easiest first steps to decreasing absenteeism.
+Incentives aren’t everything.
+They’re often perceived as bandaids to fix a larger issue.
+But, adding some incentives for your employees to come to work on time is one of the easiest first steps to decreasing absenteeism and improving workplace engagement.

 Employees who are consistently late or don’t come in shouldn’t receive the same benefits as those who do, even if their performance is strong otherwise.
-Convergys found that short and long-term incentives tailored with good attendance helps get results.
+Convergys found that short and long-term incentives aligned with good attendance get results.